-- (1) We have been parties to a previous agreement.
-The objective of that agreement was to enable the PHO to work in a collaborative relationship with the DHB, to fulfil the responsibilities of a primary health organisation to implement and deliver the Government's Primary Health Care Strategy. - (2) The Government wishes to continually improve the delivery of primary health care services through the development and implementation of the Better, Sooner, More Convenient policy and other policy initiatives related to the delivery of health care services.
-The policy aims to establish an integrated healthcare system with patients at the centre, in which care is delivered closer to home by trusted, motivated, and supported health professionals working together in an effective, efficient manner. - (3) In addition to including obligations relating to the delivery of primary health care services in the DHB's annual plan, the Government has promoted and encouraged the establishment of district and regional alliances, the purpose of which is to give leaders from across the local health sector greater freedom to jointly determine service priorities and models of care in their districts. - (4) At the commencement of this Agreement, we are participants in the [name] Alliance (Alliance) and in the Alliance Leadership Team that governs the Alliance. - (5) We now wish to enter into this Agreement for the purpose of implementing the Government's current and future policy objectives relating to the delivery of health care services, which are to: - (a) ensure that primary health care services are provided on a best for patient and best for system basis that ensures care is provided closer to home, provide for the improvement of patient outcomes and experiences, and support the clinical and financial sustainability of the health system; - (b) clarify the roles, functions, and accountabilities of DHBs, PHOs, and Contracted Providers in delivering health care services; - (c) develop a strengthened and integrated performance and incentive framework to lift the performance of DHBs, PHOs, Contracted Providers, and the health system; - (d) provide for and encourage collaboration between DHBs, PHOs, Contracted Providers, and other primary and community partners in the delivery of integrated health care services; - (e) promote the use of alliances throughout New Zealand as a means of ensuring clinically-led service integration, and ensure that certain health care services are delivered in accordance with decisions made by the Alliance Leadership Team; and - (f) encourage innovation in the delivery of health care services. - (6) For that purpose, this Agreement sets out the respective roles and responsibilities of each of us, and the commitment that both of us have made to work together over the term of this Agreement to develop and strengthen the way in which each of us fund and deliver health care services.
+- (1) The Government wishes to continually improve the delivery of primary health care services through the development and implementation of the New Zealand Health Strategy and other policy and strategy initiatives related to the delivery of health care services.
+The New Zealand Health Strategy has five themes that guide the direction of health in New Zealand, which are: - (a) people powered; - (b) closer to home; - (c) value and high performance; - (d) one team; and - (e) smart system. - (2) In addition to including obligations relating to the delivery of primary health care services in the DHB's annual plan, the Government has promoted and encouraged the establishment of district and regional alliances, the purposes of which are to: - (a) give leaders from across the local health sector greater freedom to jointly determine service priorities and models of care in their districts and regions; and - (b) drive clinically-led service integration. - (3) At the commencement of this Agreement, we are participants in the [name] Alliance (the "Alliance") and in the Alliance Leadership Team that governs the Alliance. - (4) We have entered into this Agreement for the purpose of: - implementing the Government's current and future policy objectives relating to the delivery of health care services, including the objectives reflected in the five themes of the New Zealand Health Strategy; and - (b) setting out the roles, functions, and accountabilities of DHBs, PHOs, and Contracted Providers in delivering health care services, and the commitment that we have made to work together to develop and strengthen the way in which each of us fund and deliver health care services.